With more and more customers doing business and shopping on-line it is critical that you review how your site is performing!

 Nobody likes a slow website.
 The Google recommended page load time is under two seconds: “Two seconds is the threshold for E-Commerce website acceptability.
 Google, we aims for under a half-second.

 I use Webflow as my design platform of choice.
-Working with Webflow from a designer and a clients point of view will help you check all these boxes.
+Working with Webflow from a designer and a clients point of view will help you check all five boxes.

-- Webflow is one of the best 'Web Design' tools currently available on the market in that one is not limited by templates and components that impede your ability to design.
+Webflow is one of the best 'Web Design' tools currently available on the market in that one is not limited by templates and components that impede your ability to design.
 You start with an empty canvas.
-If anything it challenges your ability to design a client centric website not one that is based on the same templates that everyone else is using.
+If anything, it challenges your ability to design a customer centric website rather than a website that has to be base around templates.

 With more and more customers doing business and shopping on-line it is critical that you review how your site is performing as well as how your audience is responding to your website.
 Even incremental design changes can make a big difference in converting visitors to customers.